aaronparker/aaronparker.github.io/_posts/2019-04-18-goodbye-wordpress-hello-jekyll.md

 ### Markdown All the Things

 I'm loving writing content in Markdown.
 I've been using it for my [docs site](https://docs.stealthpuppy.com/docs/) for some time.
-Writing your blog content in plain text frees you to concentrate on content and let Jekyll worry about the formatting.
+Writing articles in plain text frees you to concentrate on content and let Jekyll worry about the formatting.
 Once your content is in Markdown (i.e plain text), deploying Jekyll to GitHub Pages is so simple.
 Additionally, I could choose to deploy to an Azure Storage Account or even migrate from Jekyll to something else (e.g [Hugo](https://gohugo.io/)) without having to reformat the content.

 A couple of great benefits with basing content on Markdown with Jeykll, is that I no longer need plugins to format code or maintain tables, as these are natively handled by Markdown and formatted by Jeykll.